Met Gala 2019: Camp Theme, No Selfie Rule, Here's Everything About the Biggest Fashion Fiesta

 The eclectic co-chairs of this year's Met Gala are Lady Gaga, Harry Styles and Serena Williams.

-This year, there are about 183 committee members, which include Bradley Cooper, Jared Leto, Katy Perry, Kerry Washington, Chadwick Boseman, Lupita Nyong'o, Lena Waithe, Jennifer Lopez, Nick Jonas, Priyanka Chopra, iconic drag queen RuPaul.
+There are about 183 committee members, which include Bradley Cooper, Jared Leto, Katy Perry, Kerry Washington, Chadwick Boseman, Lupita Nyong'o, Lena Waithe, Jennifer Lopez, Nick Jonas, Priyanka Chopra, iconic drag queen RuPaul.

 Designers Tom Ford, Donatella Versace, Miuccia Prada, Pierpaolo Piccioli of Valentino, Clare Waight Keller of Givenchy and Bob Mackie